MirraSDK/SDK5/README.md

 Choose providers for abstract interfaces, connect those plugins to MirraSDK, and have an advantage of simplicity over complexity by implementing MirraSDK API instead of concrete plugins.

 Created by Roman Likhadievski ([romanlee17](https://github.com/romanlee17)) from Mirra Games.

+## Supported Web platforms

+These web platforms are recognized automatically by integrated `mirraSDK.js` framework, no need to worry about connecting extensions for them.
+You only need to use `MirraWeb` configuration for WebGL build with `MirraWeb` providers, that is basically `mirraSDK.js` framework.

+- CoolMath
+- CrazyGames
+- GameDistribution
+- GamePix
+- Lagged
+- OK
+- PlayDeck
+- Poki
+- VK
+- Y8
+- YandexGames